Cost of Double Glazing a 3 Bed House in Leicester

 No one wants to spend a large amount of money on double glazing windows that are not durable.
 However, the great news is that as technology has advanced in the manufacturing and materials used, the lifespan of double glazed windows has significantly improved.

 Today, houses built in the UK have better structural integrity, and the double glazed windows installed in them have enhanced thermal performance.
-Double glazing can last up to 25-30 years, and if placed in a sheltered area and not exposed to extreme weather conditions, they can last even longer.
+With proper installation and maintenance, modern double glazing can last 25–30 years or more.

 Related Articles: